edu-ai/aivle-docs/docs/dev-guide/deployment-guide.md

 username and password along with the request.
 Instead, we provide an **access token** that can be invalidated easily without changing password for better security.

+!!!note
+    You may also use [aiVLE CLI](https://github.com/edu-ai/aivle-cli/releases) to get the access token.

 To obtain an **access token** for your account, use `POST /dj-rest-auth/login/` API with the following form fields:

 1. `username`